Khloe Kardashian Reveals She Lost 60 Pounds After The Birth Of Daughter True

 She also revealed to her sister and the podcast’s listeners that she generally maintains a healthy diet and doesn’t indulge in foods that can throw her off track.
 Khloe also shared that she would rather eat something that she will truly enjoy than foods that are mindless.
 This includes beverages from a popular coffee chain that can be highly caloric.

 “Like the Starbucks that’s like a 600-calorie drink, I’m like, why?
 I would rather have a great piece of cake,” Khloe explained.

-She also noted that she drinks a lot of water, stays away from juices, and if she is looking for a sweet drink will have a Snapple iced tea on occasion as a treat.
+She also noted that she drinks a lot of water, stays away from juices, and if she is looking for a sweet drink, will have a Snapple iced tea on occasion as a treat.

-The sisters both agreed that healthy eating is the way to go to achieve lasting weight loss and to keep a healthy mind/body balance and most of all, to enjoy life.
+The sisters both agreed that healthy eating is the way to go to achieve lasting weight loss and keep a healthy mind/body balance, and most of all, to enjoy life.